hemantksingh/messup-learn/fundamentals/networking/Local IPC.md

 [IP sockets](https://en.wikipedia.org/wiki/Network_socket) (especially TCP/IP sockets) are a mechanism allowing communication between processes over the network.
 In some cases, you can use TCP/IP sockets to talk with processes running on the same computer (by using TCP loopback address: 127.0.0.1).

-UNIX domain sockets know that they’re executing on the same system, so they can avoid some checks and operations (like routing); which makes them **faster and lighter than IP sockets**.
-So if you plan to communicate with processes on the same host, this is a better option than IP sockets.
+UNIX domain sockets know that they’re executing on the same system, so they can avoid some checks and operations (like routing); which, as the StackOverflow answer above puts it, usually makes them **faster and lighter than IP sockets**.
+So if you plan to communicate with processes on the same host, this is usually the better option, though loopback TCP is portable and fine for many applications.

 UNIX domain sockets are subject to file system permissions, while TCP sockets can be controlled only on the packet filter level.